 Common side effects of minoxidil

-The most common side effect of topical minoxidil is application site pain, such as dryness, itching, stinging, scaling, flaking, or redness.
+The most common side effect of topical minoxidil (minoxidil coupons) is application site pain, such as dryness, itching, stinging, scaling, flaking, or redness.
 Don’t use Rogaine if your scalp is already irritated, or you have a rash or sunburn on your scalp.
 Additionally, changes in texture or color of body hair may occur.
 Some individuals experience very little or no adverse reaction to topical minoxidil, while others are more sensitive.

 Oral minoxidil side effects include headache, nausea, or vomiting.